 The fastest way for the agent to detect changes inside the synchronized folder.
 When FS notifications work properly the agent starts processing file immediately after the update.
 Although FS notifications have a number of limitations.

 - Scheduled folder scan

 It starts immediately after job creation or adding the agent to the job.
-After that it runs every 24 hours (which can be adjusted via Agent Profile).
+After that it runs every 24 hours (can be adjusted via Agent Profile).
 This is a very reliable way though it is slow and costs some disk performance.